-2. Maximise the potential of a small space
+8. Maximize the potential of a small space

 Opting for a U-shaped kitchen layout is effective in making a small space seem larger and lighter, while making the most of storage and work surface opportunities.
 Choosing flush-fronted, handleless cabinetry dials down the fussy detail to enhance the feeling of space further.

-White kitchens, as well as those with grey tones, work a treat if maximising the light and bright feel of your space is a priority.
+White kitchens, as well as those with grey tones, work a treat if maximizing the light and bright feel of your space is a priority.
 We love this combination of sleek and contemporary white and grey toned cabinets with retro features – hello Smeg Fridge – and bold brass fittings from Norsu Interiors.

-In a U-shaped space, pendant lighting is a great option, especially if one side of kitchen cabinets opens out onto an open plan space.
+In a U-shaped space, pendant kitchen lighting lighting is a great option, especially if one side of kitchen cabinets opens out onto an open plan space.

 We love the idea of glass pendant lights, which create the design impact required without sacrificing the light and open feel of the kitchen.

-4. Open-shelving stops a U-shaped kitchen feeling boxy
+10. Open-shelving stops a U-shaped kitchen feeling boxy